Airlines on skeletal schedules; dire economic signals flash

 — Passenger traffic at Cathay Pacific Group fell 90% in March from a year earlier.
 The company said its schedule through may will be a "bare skeleton,” at only 3% capacity.

-ECONOMIC PARALYSIS: Figures released by the U.S. Thursday revealed a collapse in housing construction, and millions more people who have lost jobs.
+ECONOMIC PARALYSIS: Figures released by the U.S. Thursday revealed a collapse in housing construction, and millions of lost jobs.

-— A quarter of British businesses have closed their doors.
-The Office for National Statistics surveyed 5,316 companies to find out how many had shut down operations between March 23 and April 5.

 — The British government on Thursday is expected to extend a nationwide lockdown for several more weeks with health officials saying that the outbreak is peaking.

+— J.C.
+Penney is postponing $12 million in interest payment.
+The company has a 30-day grace period before it is considered in default on the 2036 senior notes.

+— Hilton has suspended operations at almost 1,000 hotels globally, or 16% of them.
+That includes 12% of hotels in the Americas, 60% in Europe, the Middle East and Africa and 15% in Asia.
+The company has seen some recovery in China, where all but 20 of the 150 hotels that closed there have reopened.
+Hilton expects revenue per available room to fall nearly 25% in the first quarter.

-FIELDS AND FACTORIES: The pandemic has created a potential nightmare for farmers, ranchers and dairy farms, as well as manufacturers.
+FIELDS AND FACTORIES: The pandemic has created a potential nightmare for farmers, ranchers, dairy farms, as well as manufacturers.
 The labor-intense sectors cannot function without workers, who do their jobs in close quarters.

 — More than 30,000 people have registered for special flights that will bring them from Romania to Germany to help with the harvest season, budget airline Eurowings said.